ivanleongwm/paper-trading/README.md

 4. Create sample data after brainstorming what is needed for the website.
 Sample Data: https://docs.google.com/spreadsheets/d/1ubmwbCFKFeUePetwAlkxZ7F5RQH3LOSs2-ihzvQWuBQ/edit#gid=114795179

 5. Front-end: Do up all the necessary routes and create needed components and link them up.
-Apply basic CSS from imported library.
+Design website with simple and classic CSS.
+Import font from google fonts.

 6. Test deploy front-end to Vercel, and back-end to Heroku.